loumadev/EdupageAPI/README.md

 ## Classes

 ### class ASC
-This class holds basic an information about a school and logged user.
+This class holds the basic information about a school and logged user.
 ```typescript
 class ASC extends RawData {
     edupage: Edupage;